 Why?
 One in three of us suffers the dreaded black triangles at the base of lower teeth caused by receding gums.

-According to Elaine Tilling, the head of clinical education at dental-products firm TePe, proper brushing and cleaning between teeth with interdental brushes – plus a regular scale and polish – can slow the gum disease that causes the problem, but it can’t cure it.
+Proper brushing and cleaning between teeth with interdental brushes – plus a regular scale and polish – can slow the gum disease that causes the problem, but it can’t cure it.

 A deep clean (root-surface debridement) may be recommended if you have particularly deep spaces around the teeth.